getsentry/sentry-dart/flutter/example/README.md

 Sentry Example for Flutter
 ===========

-This is Flutter app that crashes intentionally in various ways.
+This is a Flutter app that crashes intentionally in various ways.
 It demonstrates how to capture errors and report them to [sentry.io](https://sentry.io/).

 # Running this sample